hydrusnetwork/hydrus/README.md

 ## Hydrus Image Tagging Network (Client and Server)

-> Note: This is wholly derived from the original author at [Hydrus.x10.mx](http://hydrus.x10.mx/).
-Because free webhosts tend to go down unexpectedly, we've moved the code to Github for archival and version control, keeping it in sync with the original, and will hand it over to the original author upon request.

 An application designed to create a personal *booru-style image tagger, that can be viewed locally or shared anonymously using a custom server.

-[Download the program here.](http://www.mediafire.com/hydrus) You should then read the manual on the [wiki](https://github.com/treeofsephiroth/hydrus/wiki).
+This is the source-only release, meant for people who want to experiment with the code on non-windows systems; if you want a .exe, please check out the [compiled releases](http://www.mediafire.com/hydrus).
+All releases include original source code.

+The program can do quite a lot!
+Please check out the help inside the release or [here](https://github.com/treeofsephiroth/hydrus/wiki).

 * [Homepage](http://treeofsephiroth.github.com/hydrus/)
 * [Wiki](https://github.com/treeofsephiroth/hydrus/wiki)